Abhinand-NTK/JavaScript-for-React/readme.md

         - Server-Side Development: With Node.js, JavaScript extends its capabilities to server-side development, enabling developers to build scalable network applications and APIs using the same language for both client and server.
         - Wide Adoption and Community Support: JavaScript is one of the most widely used programming languages, supported by a vast community of developers.
 This results in a rich ecosystem of tools, libraries, and resources, facilitating development and problem-solving.

+### Hoisting

+Hoisting is a JavaScript mechanism where variable and function declarations are moved to the top of their containing scope during the compilation phase.
+This means you can use variables and functions before they are declared in the code.

+### Key Points about Hoisting:

+1. **Variable Hoisting**:
+   - Only the declaration is hoisted, not the initialization.
+   - For example:
+     ```javascript
+     console.log(x); // Output: undefined
+     var x = 5;
+     console.log(x); // Output: 5
+     ```
+   - In this case, `var x;` is hoisted to the top, but `x = 5;` is not.

+2. **Function Hoisting**:
+   - Function declarations are fully hoisted, meaning you can call the function before its declaration.
+   - For example:
+     ```javascript
+     greet(); // Output: "Hello!"

+     function greet() {
+       console.log("Hello!");
+     }
+     ```

+3. **let and const**:
+   - Variables declared with `let` and `const` are also hoisted but are not initialized.
+Accessing them before the declaration will result in a `ReferenceError`.
+   - For example:
+     ```javascript
+     console.log(y); // ReferenceError: Cannot access 'y' before initialization
+     let y = 10;
+     ```

+### Summary
+Hoisting allows you to use variables and functions before their actual declaration in the code, but it's essential to understand how it works to avoid unexpected behaviors.